-The Valve Operation & System Design CEU training course uses a multiple choice type answer key.
-You can find a copy of the answer key in the back of this course manual in a Word format on TLC's website under the Assignment Page.
+The Valve Controls CEU training course uses a multiple choice type answer key.
+You can find a copy of the answer key in the front of the course assignment or in Word format on TLC's website under the Assignment Page.
 You can also find complete course support under the Assignment Page.